 - Play games that encourage the use of strategy and logical thinking.
 There are a plethora of fun games that will help kids develop their logical reasoning skills.
 Remember the game Battleship we all played as kids?
 These activities may be used with the whole group in the morning as a daily challenge, in small groups, or in a math center.
 They are great for early finishers!

 While logic is an important foundational math skill, it can be taught across any subject.
 Logical reasoning can be incorporated into ELA, Science, or even Social Studies.
 It can become a part of morning meetings where you project a logic puzzle.
 For example, you can give the kiddos a picture of four things, like a football, a baseball, a basketball, and a tennis ball.
 Ask them “Which One Doesn’t Belong?”
 Now the fun begins, because there is no one right answer.
 A football is the only ball that isn’t round, and a baseball is the only one that is not filled with air.
 What’s really cool is that your kids might create reasons you hadn’t even thought of.

 These types of puzzles make for great discussions.
 To even bump it up a bit more, you can use four seemingly unrelated objects like a pencil, a shovel, a blow dryer, and a stuffed animal.
 You will be surprised at the reasoning the kids use to decide which one doesn’t belong.
 The key here is that the reasoning determines whether or not the answer is correct.
 If the reasoning is logical, the answer is correct.

 Although there are many types of logic puzzles, the important thing is to present them in a way that challenges your kids and keeps them engaged.
-You can have your students work independently or in pairs.
+You can have your students work independently or in pairs when teaching logic to elementary students.
 Logic puzzles are also a great alternative activity for your early finishers.

 My Favorite Logic Resources